vglampard/pick-your-poison-fe/README.md

 Hook up post session
 validate post sesstion entries make component that renders icons of each drink the number of times they were had

+FIXES
+page is not automatically rerendering when new item is added!